mona-jena/movie-price-comparer/README.md

 - The client is only responsible for making request to the api and displaying the results with a clean UX.
 - If neither provider responds, a user friendly message is shown.
 - The table UI shows title, poster, year, individual prices, and the cheapest provider.
-- API support partial failure and provides both data and structured error.
+- API supports partial failure and provides both data and structured error.
 - Movie poster and year are optional fields and are included if available from detail API responses.
 - Included API to fetch Movie details even though it's not called for this problem.
 But it's a natural extension and good to have if we decide to add filtering logic in the future.
 It also keeps the logic of getting movie details testable, ensuring provider logic is consistently exposed and ready for future extension.